manthanchh/Extract-text-from-an-Image/README.md

-## EXtracting text information from an Image
+## Extracting text information from an Image

 Image Captioning is the process of generating textual description of an image.
 It uses both Natural Language Processing and Computer Vision to generate the captions.